Marken-Foo/atom-site/content/_index.md

 Welcome to Illion's atomic site!

-With thanks to GitHub, Hugo, Netlify, Hugo XMin, and those physics profs who taught me how to deal with Git!
+With thanks to GitHub, Hugo, Netlify, and those physics profs who taught me how to deal with Git!